 Kemp was part of the American Hockey Coaches Association NCAA Division 1 Staff of the Year for the 2004-2005 season and the CHA Staff of the Year the same season.

 He has served on the executive committees for Atlantic Hockey and CHA conferences, was on the local organizing committee for the 2003 Men's Frozen Four, was the tournament director for the 2011 Women's Frozen Four and currently serves on the NCAA hockey rules committee.

-Kemp earned a bachelor's degree in physical education in 1999 and a master's degree in Sports Administration in 2004, both at Canisius College.
-He is married to Darcey, the Dean of Students at Mercyhurst North East, and the couple has a son Jackson and two daughters, Ashlyn and Cierra.
+Kemp earned a bachelor's degree in physical education in 1999 and a master's degree in Sports Administration in 2004, both from Canisius College.
+He also played four years (1995-99) as a forward for the Golden Griffins, helping Canisius transition from DIII to DI between his junior and senior seasons.